niklashoelter/uma_geometry_optimizer/README.md

 A minimalist toolkit for molecular geometry optimization using fairchem UMA models and torch-sim.
 Includes a simple python API and a CLI.

-## Highly Recommended: Use a Config File

-For all CLI operations, it is strongly recommended to use a configuration file (JSON or YAML).
-This ensures reproducibility, clarity, and easier management of parameters.
-The CLI will automatically load `config.json` from the current directory if present, or you can specify a config file explicitly.

-**Why use a config file?**
-- Centralizes all optimization parameters
-- Makes workflows reproducible and shareable
-- Avoids long and error-prone command lines
-- Supports both JSON and YAML formats

 ## Installation

 Using pip: